blackfireio/documentation/academy/introduction/key-features-and-benefits.rst

 application at once.
 Blackfire Build can be triggered manually, periodically, or through webhooks.

- I cannot recommend you enough to plug synthetic monitoring into your :doc:`CI/CD pipelines </builds-cookbooks/builds-integrations>`.
+ I cannot recommend you enough to plug synthetic monitoring into your CI/CD pipelines.
 Such integration prevents a pull request from being merged or code from being deployed into production if it degrades the performance of your application.
-It ensures the. performance of your applications in the long run.
+It ensures the performance of your applications in the long run.

  That's it for our look at the key features and benefits of Blackfire.